 Many people follow the tradition of their parents, for faith reasons, or “just because.”
 When questioned about the validity of circumcising a child the usual responses come forward:

 Well, I’m circumcised so he should be too.
 It’s a tradition.
-It’s more clean.
+It’s cleaner.
 It helps prevent STDs.
 If I don’t do it, he’s going to be teased or bullied when he grows up.

 But oh! how every one of these “reasons” is completely flawed.
 But don’t take my word for it, allow me to expand and provide you with references.

 The key to making such a decision is to inform yourself.

 I don’t often indulge emotions or feelings when talking about a topic as polarizing as this.
 I’m firm in the belief that facts and truth trump our emotions.

 Nothing is so firmly believed as that which we least know.Michel de Montaigne

 But when you see a baby screaming in agony, in pain, full of despair, you can’t help but have your heart torn.
 Now imagine when this is YOUR baby.

 I can only imagine that if they could speak, they would be saying:

 “Where is mom?”